RotherOSS/doc-otobo-installation/content/installation-docker.rst

 The Docker images will eventually be fetched from the repository https://hub.docker.com.
 But there are some setup and command files that need to be cloned from the *otobo-docker* Github repository.
-Make sure that you specify the branch that corresponds to the current version of OTOBO.
+Make sure that you specify the tag that corresponds to the current patch level version of OTOBO.
-For example, when *OTOBO 10.1.10* is the current version then please use the branch *rel-10_1*.
+For example, when *OTOBO 10.1.10* is the current version then please use the tag *rel-10_1_10*.

 .. note::